Hiking at Falls Reserve

 - keep dogs on a secure leash at all times

 - be responsible for the wellbeing and safety of yourself and others.
-As the COVID-19 situation continues, please remember to respect social distancing and use the trails for moving, not gathering.
+As the COVID-19 situation continues, please remember to respect physical distancing and use the trails for moving, not gathering.

 Please note that the of use of trails is at your own risk.